Another Welfen Castle - Heldenburg in Salzderhelden

 I'll spare you a bunch of more Heinrichs, Erichs and Albrechts who lived in Salzderhelden in the 15th century, and who usually didn't get along with someone else somewhere. :-)

-After another split of the lands in 1481, the main seat was moved to Herzberg in the Harz foothills, the eastern part of the duchy; the Heldenburg in Salzderhelden became a widows' seat.
+After another split of the lands in 1481, the main seat of the family branch was moved to Herzberg in the Harz foothills, the eastern part of the duchy; the Heldenburg in Salzderhelden became a widows' seat.
 When the Grubenhagen line died out, the castle came into possession of the Lüneburg-Celle line of the Welfen.

 Judging by an engraving, the castle still looked pretty representative in 1654, with half timbered upper storeys and most curtain walls remaining, but it was only used sporadically in the 17th century.
 The last person to live there, the Chief Master of the Hunt von Moltke was executed in 1692.
 Afterwards the castle fell into decay.
 The ruins were preserved in 1983-88; in 1999 the keep was partly restored and a staircase added so one can access the roof.